aclemons/emailrelay/doc/userguide.md

 `/etc/emailrelay.conf`.

-On Windows E-MailRelay typically runs as a Windows Service and it reads its configuration from the startup batch file `emailrelay-start.bat`.
+On Windows E-MailRelay typically runs as a Windows Service and it reads its configuration from the startup batch file `emailrelay-start.bat` and/or the configuration file `emailrelay.cfg` in the `ProgramData/E-MailRelay` folder.
+(If you can't find this folder look for the `E-MailRelay` link in the `Program Files/E-MailRelay` folder and then right-click and "open file location".)

 You can change the E-MailRelay server configuration by editing the configuration file or startup batch file directly and then restarting the server.
 Or you can